 [M#337](#517)The non-AP MLD shall include the Listen Interval field in the ST preparation request.

+(#3915)If the SMD-ME corresponding to the current AP MLD supports the Per-AP MLD PTK mode, the non-AP MLD shall use the Per-AP MLD PTK mode with the target AP MLD in the ST preparation request.

 After receiving the ST preparation request:

 If the target AP MLD accepts one or more links requested by the non-AP MLD in the ST preparation request: